-It’s a hidden gem, or the kind of restaurant locals know and dare not tell others about because then their go-to places become crowded.
+It’s a hidden gem, or the kind of restaurant locals know and dare not tell others about, because their go-to places become crowded.
 Bring your appetite and prepare to be wowed by fresh seafood dishes like Shrimp Chipotle, Fire Grilled Trout, and Seafood Paella.
-They didn’t win Best Seafood and Best Mexican food by Feast magazine for nothing.
+They didn’t win Best Seafood and Best Mexican Food by Feast magazine for nothing.

 6. Day of the Dead Celebration

-Dia De Los Muertos translated to Day of the Dead is a time of celebration for the Latino community in Kansas City, Kansas.
+Dia De Los Muertos, translated to Day of the Dead, is a time of celebration for the Latino community in Kansas City, Kansas.
 The day remembers friends and family members who have died and the life they lived.
-In fact, the Mexican holiday dates back hundreds of years.
+The Mexican holiday dates back hundreds of years.

 It’s one of the most festive celebrations I’ve attended.
-Vendors line both sides of Central Avenue offering the best in gifts and authentic Mexican food dinners.
-The smell of freshly grilled meat lingers in the air.As you walk the route, you encounter live bands performing Latin pop and regional Mexican music in front of small groups of onlookers.
-Women dressed as Catrinas wear makeup resembling skeletons ad flowing gowns with hats or elaborate headdresses.I was asked if I wanted to ride in the parade inside a decorated bus that played authentic music (see pictured).
+Vendors line both sides of Central Avenue, offering the best gifts and authentic Mexican food dinners.
+The smell of freshly grilled meat lingers in the air.Walking the route, you encounter live bands performing Latin pop and regional Mexican music in front of small groups of onlookers.
+Women dressed as Catrinas wear makeup resembling skeletons ad flowing gowns with hats or elaborate headdresses.I was asked if I wanted to ride in the parade inside a decorated bus with authentic music (see pictured).
 “Yes, of course!”
-From the bus, we threw candy to eager children and waved at families.
+We threw candy to eager children from the bus and waved at families.
 Dancers led our path down the street.
 Everyone was in good spirits laughing, eating authentic food, dancing, and singing.
 The festival is one you don’t want to miss.

 7. URBAN HIKE THROUGH STRAWBERRY HILL & DOWNTOWN KCK